 What happened, and why was this error caused?

 Synchrony Bank did not provide information on the reason for the message but confirmed that it was an internal error and had nothing to do with fraudulent activities.
-For its part, Amazon assured us that it had nothing to do with the message.
+For its part, Amazon assured users that it had nothing to do with the message.

 Although the retailer did make the notification that it was aware of the situation and was investigating the root cause of the message.
 To all this, users asked if they should do anything with their mail, accounts, or credit cards.